NeoCharmy/sonic-2020/readme.md

 [PLAY NOW](https://neocharmy.github.io/sonic-2020/)

- [first rule of sonic games: the more you hold jump, the higher you go up]
+ [first rule of sonic & most platformer games: the more you hold jump, the higher you go up]

 ## where was it before?
 only on crazygames.com